rvzm/zconf/README.md

 ----------|-------
 freeze    | Freeze an account
-restore   | Unfreeze an account purge     | Delete an account -- DISABLED listusers | list all users on znc pubreg    | manage public registration on/off admin     | manage the zConf admins
+restore   | Unfreeze an account purge     | Delete an account listusers | list all users on znc pubreg    | manage public registration on/off admin     | manage the zConf admins